 If we are comparing Adobe Commerce to Shopify Plus, the prices are similar, with the cheapest option for both of them starting at around $2,000 paid monthly.
 Here, the difference comes down to other features, which we’ll be looking at later.

-When it comes to setting up a store, there’s a clear winner in this category.
+When it comes to setting up a store, there’s a clear winner in Magento vs Shopify battle.
 Shopify is easier to understand for someone with no coding background, it is a fact.
 Their whole business model is built on providing someone who doesn’t know anything about the technical aspects of owning a website but wants to own an online business.

 They offer a drag-and-drop website builder, where everything is intuitively understandable.

 Magento, on the other hand, is way more difficult to set up.
 To get the most out of the platform, you would need to have experience with PHP, and preferably specifically with Magento.
 For this reason, we recommend hiring a developer for the initial development process.

 When it comes to day-to-day operations, Magento is more easily understandable, so you don’t have to worry about not being able to manage your store by yourself.
 Magento 2 introduced a new Admin Panel, that has an improved UI, and is generally user-friendly.

 If you are planning to outsource the development, it shouldn’t matter much which platform you are choosing.
 Both of them are easy enough to learn when it comes to daily tasks.